Fractusa/github-pages-portfolio/docs/index.md

 Otherwise have been finalizing custom assets for the game using Aseprite - 3 different projectiles as well as 4 different collectible drops.
 Started work on creating a player character, find it hard to work in detail as well as creating animations for running etc. Created a very simple character for now, can be expanded on later.

+### Update 6
+Finding trouble using the Ability system, since it's based on Scriptable Objects, I have to pass through ability data such as Pierces, Explosion Radius etc. to every ability, in order to be able to upgrade this.
+Scriptable Objects however still wins in terms of flexibility; they can be attached to multiple characters if necessary and/or reused for enemy abilities.

+An alternative would be to use Mono Behaviours, where the script is simply attached to the GameObject in our game it would be the Player.
+Where all ability logic lies within the script for each ability, albeit
+I am unaware about the possibility to add new abilities during runtime to the Player through this.
+The alternative could prove easier to use, especially for the size of our game, losing the extra potentially unnecessary complexity.

 ---

 ## Past Projects